Yo-kai Watch Jam: Yo-kai Academy Y: Gameplay

-Yo-kai Academy Y is a role-playing game that focuses on Jinpei Jiba as he attends Y Academy, an elite boarding school and the main setting of the Yo-kai Academy Y anime series.
-Yo-kai Academy Ys main gameplay occurs during "school life", which takes place during the day at Y Academy as the player attempts to raise their popularity by receiving "Likes", which can be obtained through solving fellow students' quests.
+Yo-kai Watch Jam: Yo-kai Academy Y is a role-playing game that focuses on Jinpei Jiba as he attends Y Academy, an elite boarding school and the main setting of the Yo-kai Watch Jam: Yo-kai Academy Y anime series.
+Yo-kai Watch Jam: Yo-kai Academy Ys main gameplay occurs during "school life", which takes place during the day at Y Academy as the player attempts to raise their popularity by receiving "Likes", which can be obtained through solving fellow students' quests.
 During school life, players can also befriend other students and join clubs.

-Yo-kai Academy Y has a combat system that is drastically different from the core three mainline Yo-kai Watch games, with battles happening in real-time.
-During battles, players can transform into a Yo-kai Hero using the YSP Watch, which makes the player stronger.
+Yo-kai Watch Jam: Yo-kai Academy Y has a combat system that is drastically different from the core three mainline Yo-kai Watch games, with battles happening in real-time.
+During battles, players can transform into the Yo-kai Heroes, which makes the players stronger.

 Development and release

 Yo-kai Academy Y was developed and published by Level-5, who had developed and published other Yo-kai Watch games.
 The game is based on the Yo-kai Watch Jam: Yo-kai Academy Y: Close Encounters of the N Kind anime series, whose first season was ongoing at the time of the game's release.
-Development of Yo-kai Academy Y was prioritized over Inazuma Eleven: Victory Road, due to Level-5 wanting Victory Road to be "a hit".
+Development of Yo-kai Watch Jam: Yo-kai Academy Y was prioritized over Inazuma Eleven: Victory Road, due to Level-5 wanting Victory Road to be "a hit".

 The game was first revealed by Level-5 CEO Akihiro Hino on Twitter in December 2019, and was officially announced in the March 2020 issue of CoroCoro Comic.
 Further details were unveiled in the lead-up to the game's release.
 A demo for the game was released on the Nintendo eShop on August 3, 2020.

 Yo-kai Academy Y was released on August 13, 2020, on the Nintendo Switch, and on the PlayStation 4 on October 29.
 The game was released physically on December 17.